34 Best Excuses to Get Out of Work (Or Miss Work)

-- Feeling like you might have a fever.
+- Might have a fever.

-- Feeling like you are sluggish.
+- You are sluggish.

-- Feeling like you are about to vomit.
+- About to vomit.

-- Feeling like you can't stand up.
+- Can't stand up.

-- Feeling like you have body aches.
+- Have body aches.

-- Feeling like you have neck or back pain.
+- Neck or back pain.

-Family member is in need
+Family member is in need (family emergency)

 Need to care for your animal

 Say something like, “I have a dentist and veterinarian appointment that I forgot about.
 They happened to both be on the same day.
 Is it okay if I use this as a vacation day?”